Mini Baklava Cups – tastes like authentic baklava but quick and easy! Premade mini phyllo cups filled with buttery honey-cinnamon spiced nuts.

 - honey + hot tap water

 Preheat the oven to 350°.
-Place the phyllo cups on a parchment paper lined baking sheet then set aside.
+Place phyllo cups on a parchment paper lined rimmed baking sheet then set aside.

-Stir in the lemon zest, sugar, cinnamon, melted butter, a small pinch of salt and the vanilla then set aside.
+Add lemon zest, sugar, cinnamon, melted butter, a small pinch of salt and the vanilla then stir to combine and set aside.

-In a small bowl, blend the honey and hot tap water.
+In a small bowl combine syrup ingredients (1/4 cup honey and hot tap water) stirring well.

-Reserve 2 tablespoons of the honey-water then pour the remaining over the nuts and stir to combine well.
+Reserve 2 tablespoons of the honey-water then pour the remaining over the nuts and stir well.

-Remove the Baklava Cups from the oven then drizzle the reserved honey over the top of them.
+Remove the Baklava Cups from the oven to a wire rack then drizzle the reserved additional honey over the top.

 HOW LONG DOES BAKLAVA LAST?